M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 * Each Cloudron is pre-setup with a domain name like `customer.hostingprovider.com`.
 When customers install apps, they get installed into `<app>-customer.hostingprovider.com`.

-* Pre-setup with backup configuration so customers don't have to configure it themselves.
+* Automatic backups can be pre-configured to a location outside the Cloudron (Ceph, S3 etc).
+  This provides an user experience close to managed hosting.

-* Customer can add any number of domains of their own.
+* Customer can add any number of custom domains of their own.

 * Access to the server itself is locked down.
 Customers can only access the Cloudron web interface.
+  Cloudron is designed so that customers never require SSH access.

 * Access to all apps in the [Cloudron Appstore](/appstore.html).